tpope/vim-sleuth/README.markdown

   the first file in a brand new Ruby project might very well be derived from your `.irbrc`.
 I consider this a feature.
-* If your file is consistently indented with hard tabs, `'shiftwidth'` will be set to your `'tabstop'`.
+* If your file is consistently indented with hard tabs, `'shiftwidth'` will be set to 0 so that `'tabstop'` is used.
 Otherwise, a `'tabstop'` of 8 is enforced.
 * The algorithm is rolled from scratch, fairly simplistic, and only lightly battle tested.
 It's probably not (yet) as good as [DetectIndent][].
   Let me know what it fails on for you.